-Pupils sit with their form class for lunch but can swap between school meals and packed lunch.
+Pupils sit with their form class for lunch, however, they may swap between school meals and packed lunch.

 School meals are paid for by using the school's biometric system.

-The biometric system uses a person's fingerprint to identify him/her.
-Once a person's fingerprint has been scanned, the information is stored in a computer as a 16 digit code.
+This system uses a person's fingerprint to identify him/her.
+Once a person's fingerprint has been scanned (during the first week), the information is stored in a computer as a 16-digit code.
 This information cannot be accessed by anyone other than the school and it cannot be released to any other organisation.

-Payments for lunches can be made by parents, online, using the iPayImpact system.
+Payments for lunches can be made by parents, online, using the iPayimpact system.
 For the payment of school meals, each student has an account; the parents are then supplied with log in details.
 This then gives you access to view the current balance, food purchased and upload monies onto the account.
 Your child will be given account details etc when they have registered for school in September.
+Please don't send your child into school with cash - new pupils can go into credit initially until the account is set up and topped up.